bb1000/classes/talk.md

 self.name = value #Public attribute
 ~~~

-* Protected attributes should not be used otuside of the class definition
+* Protected attributes should not be used outside of the class definition
 unless inside of a subclass definition

 ~~~python